moan0s/ILMO2/src/README.md

 # Acknowledgment

-Thanks to the amazing Django community that provides a awsome documentation and to the [MDN Web Docs](https://github.com/mdn/django-locallibrary-tutorial) that provided a very similar project where I got many ideas and quite some code from.
+Thanks to the amazing Django community that provides an awesome documentation and to the [MDN Web Docs](https://github.com/mdn/django-locallibrary-tutorial) that provided a very similar project where I got many ideas and quite some code from.
 CC-0 is an amazing license, thanks for using it.